Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: rational -matrix from the A-model localization

+This is the form of the cohomological stable envelopes for $\mfk{sl}(1|1)$ that we use in the following.
+Note that these observables can be inserted anywhere on $S^2$ and the final result is independent of the location of insertions \cite[Section~3.3]{ClossetCremonesiPark201504}. \end{rmk}

+\begin{rmk}[Coulomb vs.\ Higgs branch localization schemes] For GLSMs, there are two different localization schemes depending on the choice of the localizing action: the Higgs-branch localization and the Coulomb-branch localization \cite{BeniniCremonesi201206,ClossetCremonesiPark201504}.
+These localization schemes are expected to give rise to the same final results but the explicit details and the localization procedure could be very different.
+The A-localization computation of this section is an example of the Coulomb-branch localization. \end{rmk}

+\begin{rmk}[$R$-matrix from the A-model localization] From the mathematical definition, it is expected that the $R$-matrix is related to the two-point function of stable envelopes~\cite{BullimoreKimLukowski201708}.
+As we briefly recall in Section~\ref{sec:two-point function of GLSM observables}, the A-model localization computations involve a summation over all instanton sectors.
+However, $R$-matrix is insensitive to these non-perturbative corrections.
+As such, the computation of $R$-matrix reduces to the computation of a two-point function of stable envelopes in the zero-flux sector.
+We will further elaborate on the construction below. \end{rmk}

+\begin{rmk}[interpretation in terms of $\mcal{N}=4$ quantum mechanics] Since the computation of $R$-matrix is the restriction of certain two-point functions to zero-flux section, we can interpret the result in the corresponding quantum mechanics.
+This theory is obtained by the dimensional reduction of our 2d theory on $I\times S^1_\C$.
+The insertion of A-model observables on $S^2$ leads to certain boundary conditions in quantum mechanics, as illustrated in Figure~\ref{fig:from 2d gauge theory to 1d QM}.
+Therefore, the two-point function of A-model observables in the zero-flux sector is the interval partition function of the corresponding $\mcal{N}=4$ quantum mechanics in the presence of these boundary conditions. \end{rmk}

-Having summarized all the necessary ingredients, we can now compute the R-matrix.
+Having summarized all the necessary ingredients, we can now compute the $R$-matrix.
 In this construction, we use the cohomological stable envelopes \eqref{eq:cohomological stable envelope after identification of parameters}.

-\paragraph{Rational R-Matrix from Gauge Theory.} The geometric definition of R-matrix \eqref{eqn: dfn of R-matirx} (and its trigonometric and rational versions) depends on two pieces of data: (1) the cohomological stable envelope and its inverse, and (2) a choice of the chamber for the cohomological stable envelope and another (in general different) chamber for its inverse.
-Therefore, it is natural to consider the configuration of Fig. \ref{fig:two janus interfaces in two dimensions that compute the r-matrix} of the 2d gauge theories on $S^2$.
+{\bf Rational $\boldsymbol{R}$-matrix from Gauge theory.} The geometric definition of $R$-matrix \eqref{eqn: dfn of R-matirx} (and its trigonometric and rational versions) depends on two pieces of data: (1) the cohomological stable envelope and its inverse, and (2) a choice of the chamber for the cohomological stable envelope and another (in general different) chamber for its inverse.
+Therefore, it is natural to consider the configuration of Figure~\ref{fig:two janus interfaces in two dimensions that compute the r-matrix} of the 2d gauge theories on $S^2$.